 In this context, vocational education, as a crucial pillar supporting regional economic development, plays an indispensable role.
 Firstly, vocational education is a vital avenue for cultivating high-quality skilled talents, the core force propelling regional economic development.
 Through vocational education, students gain practical operational skills and theoretical knowledge, providing essential talent support for the development of industries within the region.
 Secondly, vocational education enhances the overall quality of the workforce, promoting social fairness and stability.
 By offering diverse educational opportunities, vocational education enables more individuals to acquire professional skills and knowledge, increasing employment opportunities and elevating living standards.
 This contributes to narrowing the wealth gap and maintaining social harmony and stability.
-Additionally, vocational education can timely update its curriculum, nurturing talents adaptable to the new economic landscape.
+Additionally, vocational education promotes industrial upgrading and innovation within the region.
+With continuous technological advancements and adjustments in industrial structures, vocational education can timely update its curriculum, nurturing talents adaptable to the new economic landscape.
 This not only aids in driving industrial upgrading within the region but also stimulates innovative vitality, enhancing the competitiveness of the regional economy.